KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/README.md

 This comprehensive system profiling establishes a baseline for understanding the hardware constraints and software dependencies influencing productivity and energy efficiency.
 It also enables consistent, reproducible benchmarking and facilitates direct correlation between system parameters, performance, and energy consumption.

+## Key System Parameters Tuned for Benchmark Jobs

+In this study, each benchmark job was systematically configured to explore how key system-level parameters influence computational performance and energy efficiency.
+The primary parameters tuned were **CPU frequency**, **CPU governor**, **MPI rank placement and core pinning**, and **NUMA memory allocation policy**.
+Below, each parameter is defined and its role in performance and energy management is explained:

+- **CPU Frequency**
+  The operating speed of the processor, measured in gigahertz (GHz), which determines how many instructions the CPU can execute per second.
+Higher frequencies increase raw computational throughput but also raise power consumption.

+- **CPU Governor**
+  A software-controlled mechanism that manages CPU frequency scaling.
+The **performance governor** maintains the maximum frequency to prioritize throughput, while the **powersave governor** reduces frequency to conserve energy.

+- **MPI Rank Placement and Core Pinning**
+  MPI rank placement defines which CPU cores execute specific parallel processes. **Core pinning** binds a process to a specific core, minimizing process migration, reducing cache contention, and stabilizing execution timing, which improves reproducibility and performance predictability.

+- **NUMA (Non-Uniform Memory Access) Memory Allocation Policy**
+  Defines how memory is assigned in multi-socket systems. **Local memory allocation** assigns memory to the same socket as the executing process for lower latency, while **interleaved memory allocation** distributes memory across sockets to balance bandwidth.
+Different workloads respond differently to these policies, affecting both speed and energy usage.

+By tuning these parameters, the study created a reproducible framework to measure runtime performance and energy consumption, enabling calculation of productivity-to-energy ratios for both compute-intensive applications like LAMMPS and memory-bound workloads such as OpenFOAM.
+This methodology provides insight into the interplay between hardware configuration and application characteristics, supporting energy-efficient high-performance computing without compromising throughput.

 # 4. Application Benchmarks: Productivity and Energy Efficiency

 In this study, we conducted two primary benchmark tests using representative HPC applications to determine the optimal **Productivity-to-Energy Cost Ratio** on the repurposed legacy hardware.
 Unlike traditional performance reports, our analysis focuses on the trade-off between raw speed and power consumption by manipulating system parameters via the Slurm scheduler.